-MPOs, RPOs, individual communities, the Triangle Transit Authority, NCDOT, FHWA, NCDENR, FTA and USEPA have participated in the past regional planning efforts and will play similar roles in this phase.
+MPOs, RPOs, individual communities, Triangle Transit, NCDOT, FHWA, NCDENR, FTA and USEPA have participated in the past regional planning efforts and will play similar roles in this phase.

 The MPO will be engaged in a wide range of studies conducted to meet the transportation planning needs of the area.
 These studies are expected to include the MPO Air quality Initiatives, Regional Financing study, etc.